alexia-maria/IntroductionToRobotics/README.md

 # Homework 3

 This assignment involves simulating a 3-floor elevator control system using LEDs, buttons, and a buzzer with Arduino.
 By the end of this task, you will gain experience in using button state change, implementing debouncing techniques, and coordinating multiple components to represent real-world scenarios.

+The video of my homework is available on youtube: https://youtube.com/shorts/zBxAHPYWnX0